-Pumpkin Spice Homemade Muesli Recipe — A healthy no-cook breakfast made with oats, pumpkin seeds, coconut , and pumpkin pie spice.
-Perfect for fall!
+Pumpkin Spice Homemade Muesli Recipe — A healthy no-cook breakfast made with for fall with oats, pumpkin seeds, dried fruit , and pumpkin pie spice.
+Can be made both gluten-free and vegan-friendly!

 Truth be told I’ve never actually had a pumpkin spice latte from the bucks.
 Guess I’m not as basic as a hanes t-shirt after all.
 But I have had my fair share of pumped up pumpkin goodies on this little blog of mine, from s’mores, and dirt pie to martinis and chili, and now the newest pumpkin little to the clan, muesli.